 For a growing crop of demanding clients and homebuyers, an inconsistent look will not do.

 “This is because, beyond the basic utilitarian concerns, most of my clients want their decks to make an architectural statement,” deck builder Tom O writes on the Fortress Deck blog.
 “If you are interested in a smooth and seamless deck, one of the best ways of achieving it is with hidden fasteners,” he adds.

-Hidden deck fasteners come in various forms, but the goal is still the same: to make sure the screws or nails invisible (or at least difficult to see) with the naked eye.
+Hidden fasteners for wood decking come in various forms, but the goal is still the same: to make sure the screws or nails are invisible (or at least difficult to see) with the naked eye.
 In some case, installers may face-nail with an 8-penny finish nail and use a nail set to sink the fastener.
 This method gets the job done.

 A better option using a face attachment involves a pre-drilling, sinking the screw, and filling the hole with a bung.
 This is often used for wood decking, but many composite decking manufacturers also offer pretty effective systems.